This policy has been developed in accordance with the new EU General Data Protection Regulation (GDPR), that came into effect on the 25th May 2018.

 Relevant details regarding your health you would have shared on your health assessment questionnaire.
 She does not hold any of your sensitive data e.g. race or religious beliefs or bank details.
 She does not obtain any information when you visit her website.
 She will only use your details to assess your current health status and to contact you about the exercise classes and any relevant health information.
 She will never pass on your personal information to other organisations.

 Please be assured that she takes her responsibilities for looking after your personal data very seriously in order to protect your privacy and security.
-In order to prevent unauthorised access or disclosure, she has put in place suitable physical, electronic and administrative procedures to safeguard the information she collects and uses.
+To prevent unauthorised access or disclosure, she has put in place suitable physical, electronic and administrative procedures to safeguard the information she collects and uses.
 In the unlikely event of a data breach, she will inform you at the earliest opportunity.

 Retention of data